The application deadline for Fall 2022 admission to the CMB Program is December 1, 2021.

 In their first two years students are supported through a combination of the Program’s NIH training grant and Graduate School fellowships.
 CMB matriculants may also receive university distinguished awards including the James B. Duke, Dean's Graduate, the University Scholars and the Chancellor's Fellowships.
 Beyond their second year student funds are provided by their mentor’s research grant, teaching assistantships, or external funds.
 Program students have successfully competed for external fellowships including the National Science Foundation, National Institutes of Health, Department of Energy and Department of Defense.
 Financial Support Information.

 Duke Visa Services Office assists students and potential students with immigration and other issues of interest.

 Duke International House assists students and their families with orientation and acclimation, enhances cross-cultural interaction through programming and community outreach, and provides advocacy and support for the Duke International Community.

-Prospective students are selected by the Admissions Committee to visit the Duke campus and meet with faculty and current students utilizing a virtual online process.
+Prospective students are selected by the program Admissions Committee and will receive an invite to interview with faculty and current students utilizing a virtual online process.